CrayLabs/SmartSim-Zoo/cheyenne/README.md

 The higher level batch capabilities of SmartSim allow users to create many batch jobs of differing content without needing to write each one.
-As well, SmartSim acts as a batch process manager in Python allowing interactivity with the batch system to create pipelines, dependants, and conditions.
+As well, SmartSim acts as a batch process manager in Python allowing interactivity with the batch system to create pipelines, dependents, and conditions.

 In this case, we create three replicas of the same model through the ``Experiment.create_ensemble()`` function. ``QsubBatchSettings`` are created